SinghyTheDev/Credit-Risk-Prediction/README.md

 ## Conclusion
 Out of all the models, the Decision Tree 1 model is recommended based on the k-fold cross-validation evaluation metric.
-The dataset had lots of missing values, so with a more complete dataset the models likely yield more optimal accuracies.
+The dataset had lots of missing values, so with a more complete dataset all the models will likely yield more optimal accuracies.